martynas-subonis/bro-market/README.md

 ## Conclusions

-At the first sight - the results are quite obvious. <strong>"Chad The Crypto King"</strong> and "Ben The Wall Street Intern" are complete failures.
+At the first sight - the results are quite obvious. **"Chad The Crypto King"** and "Ben The Wall Street Intern" are complete failures.
 They both lose money, and they both lose it fast.

 But jokes aside, let's look a bit deeper.
-It was quite expected, that the average networth of the agents will have experienced negative gains, since the stocks are move randomly and there is a trade cost.
-But with this simulation, I wanted to look at a different aspects:
+It was quite expected, that the average networth of the agents will have experienced negative gains, since the stocks move randomly and there is a trade cost.
+But with this simulation, I wanted to look at different aspects:

 - Probability of randomly getting positive gains;
 - The fact that these popular/"established" trading patterns can happen by random;

-As there is not much to add on the second point, let's focus on the first one.
-While on average bros lost money - some of them got quite lucky.
-In fact, 2.82% of the simulations resulted in Chad getting more than 2x returns.
-For >5x returns, the probability is <strong>0.06%</strong> and <strong>0.10%</strong> for Chad and Ben respectively.
-If this simulation used ten million agents (approx. to real market) instead of two - we would have <strong>6000</strong> Chads and <strong>10000</strong> interns packing five-baggers.
+As there is not much to add to the second point, let's focus on the first one.
+While on average bros lost money - some of them got quite lucky. **2.82%** of the simulations resulted in Chad getting more than **2x** returns.
+For **>5x** returns, the probability is **0.06%** and **0.10%** for Chad and Ben respectively.
+If this simulation used ten million agents (approx. to real market) instead of two - we would have **6000** Chads and **10000** interns packing five-baggers.
 That's a lot of people making money in the stock market just by random.
 And the problem is - due to survivorship bias, we only hear about the Chads and the Bens, and not about the millions of other people who lost money.

-So the next time you hear about some super-star trader in social media, who made 500% returns in a year - assume that he/she is a scammer.
-And given the small probability that the person is not a scammer, maybe he/she is just got really lucky.
+So the next time you hear about some super-star trader in social media, who made 500% returns in a year - assuming that he/she is a scammer.
+And given the small probability that the person is not a scammer, maybe he/she just got really lucky.
 So don't feel pressured to buy Rivian nr.
 2 or some to-the-moon coins.
 Just relax and enjoy the ride.